 Things to avoid:

-We love clear, original photos of a place's unique or interesting aspects.
-Places must have at least one good photo in order to be published, but the more the better.
+We love clear, original photos of a place or food's unique or interesting aspects.
+Places and foods must have at least one good photo in order to be published, but the more the better.

-All photos submitted to the Atlas must be legally available for use.
-If you’ve been to the place yourself, remember to include any photos you took!
+All photos submitted to Atlas Obscura must be legally available for use.
+If you’ve been to the place or tried the food yourself, remember to include any photos you took!
 Otherwise, you can look for photos licensed Creative Commons, in the public domain, or used with explicit permission of the author.
 Remember to credit the photographer, and include a link to the image.